 The media likes to talk about innovation as though it happens in a flash of insight, but that’s not really true.
 Breakthrough ideas are built on the back of years of learning and practice — and as today’s businesses become ever more technical and complex, it takes more time than ever to truly become an expert.
 Even Nobel Prize winners are now older than ever!
 Your best hope is simply to train, train, train — and give new people as much opportunity as possible to learn from your experts before they’re gone.

-Organizations Can Mitigate Risk From Retiring Employees With A Succession Planning Strategy
+Mitigate the Risk of Lost Knowledge From Retiring Employees With A Succession Planning Strategy

 It doesn’t have to be that way.